hc0503/laravel-qrcode-campaign/README.md

 nano .env.laravel
 ```
 Please note than when you run the project the first time you should set variable FIRST_TIME to TRUE.
 It will be then automatically set to false.
+Morehower the variable APP_ENV should be set to *production* when you want to enforce HTTPS.
+Otherwise, leave *local* when testing without https.

 Then run with docker-compose: